|

 must be controlled.
 Suturing an open artery is inaccurate and

+poor technique.
 Sponge sticks are always available

 in laparotomy kits.
 Often, proper vascular instruments are